istafrica-dennw/ATS/docs/TECHNICAL_DOCUMENTATION.md

 3. **Password Reset**
    - Sent when a user requests a password reset
    - Contains reset link with token
-   - Expires after 1 hour
+   - Expires after 24 hours
+   - Single-use token (invalidated after use)

 ### API Endpoints
 1. `GET /api/admin/emails` - Get all email notifications (with filtering)